Program in Medieval and Renaissance Studies

 NB: Latin is not required, but is strongly recommended.

-Degree Requirements: Bachelor of Arts in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Medieval and Renaissance Studies - Honors Curriculum) (36 credits)
+Degree Requirements: Bachelor of Arts in Interdisciplinary Studies with a faculty-initiated concentration in Medieval and Renaissance Studies - Honors Curriculum (36 credits)

 Three credits in each of the following areas of the core curriculum: